 - RPB® Nova 3® Blast Helmet

-- A cool/heat tube which supplies 20°F above or below ambient air
+- A climate control module which supplies air 20°F above or below ambient temperature

 - An apron

 - All the hoses and breathing air filter*

 The climate control is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!

 Blast helmets provide many other benefits, such as reducing noise and protecting your face.
 They also have peel-off outer lenses, so you can remove a dirty lens quickly without having to take the whole helmet off.
 You can even pop in some earbuds and listen to music or take calls while you work!